 A narcissistic mother doesn’t give you love and acceptance.

 I was picked on and bullied by her every single day of my entire existence for no other reason than her insatiable need to feel superior.

 You’re not a person to a narcissistic mother; she considers her children as an extension of herself and has no concept that her children have their own thoughts and identity.

-As you grow older and develop your independence this enrages a narcissistic parent.
+As you grow older and develop your independence, this enrages a narcissistic mother.